nylas/nylas-java/UPGRADE.md

 ```

 ## Authentication

-The authentication methods have changed to reflect the new Nylas API v3.
-While you can manage your application's integrations in the dashboard, you can manage nearly everything else directly from the SDK.
-That includes managing grants, redirect URIs, OAuth tokens, and authenticating your users.
+The available authentication methods reflect the new Nylas API v3.
+While you can manage your application's integrations in the dashboard, you can manage almost everything else directly from the SDK.
+This includes managing grants, redirect URIs, OAuth tokens, and authenticating your users.

-To authenticate users to your application there are two main methods to focus on.
+There are two main methods to focus on when authenticating users to your application.
 The first is the `Auth#urlForOAuth2` method, which returns the URL that you should redirect your users to in order to authenticate them using Nylas' OAuth 2.0 implementation.

-The second is the `Auth#exchangeCodeForToken` method, which is used to exchange the code returned from the authentication redirect for an access token.
+The second is the `Auth#exchangeCodeForToken` method, which you use to exchange the code returned from the authentication redirect for an access token.
 You actually don't need to use the data from the response as you can use the authenticated email address directly as the identifier for the account.
 However, if you prefer to use the grant ID as the account identifier, you can extract the grant ID from the `CodeExchangeResponse` object and use that instead.

 The following code shows how to authenticate a user into a Nylas application: